etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="start-here">🚀 Start Here</h1>

 Welcome to the Recursive Intelligence Expansion Methodology (RIEM{})!

+This 🚀 Start Here section serves as a helpful partial entry point for quickly understanding RIEM{}, but after that, you should navigate the entire document as you like using the complete conveniently indexed Table of Contents below this section.

 If you're unsure where to begin, here are a few suggested starting points based on your interests:

 - 😊 [Plain and Simple Practical Explanation of RIEM{}](#general-audience): Perfect for everyone to understand in under five minutes!
 - 🔎 [Quickstart Guide](#quickstart-guide-explore-the-triple-speculative-lens-with-rumia): Dive right into hands-on experience by exploring the Triple Speculative Lens (TSL) with RUMIA.